 My skin is oily but I still prefer thicker moisturizers (like Drunk Elephant’s F-Balm for example), especially during the winter months.

-Perhaps it can pass as an okay summer moisturizer, but you will probably still need some preparation like a hydrating toner, an essence, or a serum before applying it on the skin.
+Perhaps it can pass as an okay summer moisturizer.
+However, you will probably still need some preparation like a hydrating toner, an essence, or a serum before applying it on the skin.

 I just feel like this moisturizer doesn’t work well on its own.